markohlebar/BIND/README.md

   name <- textLabel.text /// changes on textLabel.text reflect on name, but not the other way around name <> textLabel.text /// changes on name reflect on textLabel.text and vice versa.
 ```

+#### Initial Value Assignment ####
+Initial values are assigned by default.
+The direction of assignment is from left to right object
+in cases the binding directions are either `->` or `<>`,
+and from right to left object when binding direction is `<-`.
+You can disable initial value assignemnt by using `bindLeft:withRight:setInitialValues:` method.

 #### Transformers ####
 **BIND** also lets you assign your own subclasses of `NSValueTransformer` to transform values coming from object